MarkZither/mywyamblog/input/posts/2020-09-17-local-hostname-resolution-to-port.md

 netsh interface portproxy add v4tov4 listenport=80 listenaddress=git.local connectport=3005 connectaddress=127.0.0.3
 ```

-Between the 16 million loopback addresses and 65 thousand (48k usable according to [TCP/IP number usage] and the Microsoft article [Port Exhaustion and You]) ports that leaves us a whole lot of services we can address on a single machine. {.alert-information}
+Between the 16 million loopback addresses and 65 thousand (48k usable according to [TCP/IP number usage] and the Microsoft article [Port Exhaustion and You]) ports that leaves us a whole lot of services we can address on a single machine. {.alert-info}

 I still need to figure out how this will work with IPv6 at the moment I only use IPv4 locally.
-I also need to understand the exact equivalence of127.0.0.0/8 and::1/128.
+I also need to understand the exact equivalence of `127.0.0.0/8` and `::1/128`.

 netsh interface portproxy add v6tov4 listenport=80 listenaddress {IPv6Address | HostName} \[connectaddress=] {IPv4Address | HostName} \[[connectport=] {Integer | ServiceName}] \[[listenaddress=] {IPv6Address | HostName} \[[protocol=]tcp]